Mmiloszm/type-testing/README.md

 To install the application, follow these steps:

 1. Clone the repository.
-2. Install the dependencies by running npm install or yarn install.
+2. Install the dependencies by running npm install.
 3. Create a .env file at the root of the project and add your OpenAI API key as OPENAI_API_KEY=<your_api_key>.

 To start application, run: